Eureka Utah

 The “Crazy Dutchman” … John Beck … thought that the rich ores from up the mountain just had to extend downward.
 He made his claim down below in the canyon and proceeded to dig.

-It grew without purpose.
-The main street did follow the canyon.
-But the side streets had no direction heading off haphazardly.
-Houses, outhouses, mines, and mills were seemingly intertwined without regard for order or privacy.
+The town grew without purpose.
+The main street did follow the canyon but the side streets had no direction heading off haphazardly.
+Houses, outhouses, mines and mills were seemingly intertwined without regard for order or privacy.

 There were two years of typhoid and smallpox outbreaks.
-And a flash flood down Main Street in 1890.
-A huge fire in 1893 wiped out 20 buildings.
-Resulting in most of them being rebuilt of brick, stone, or block.
+There was a flood down Main Street in 1890.
+A huge fire in 1893 wiped out 20 buildings resulting in most of them being rebuilt of brick, stone, or block.

 By 1910, Eureka Utah was the 9th largest city in the state with over 3,400 people.
-And churches, schools, department stores, theaters, hotels, lodges, and even a band.
+It boasted churches, schools, department stores, theaters, hotels, lodges and even a band.
 It was supposedly the smallest city in the country with an Elks Lodge.

 J.C.
 Penney put his second store in Eureka!
 The library … built partly with funds from steel magnate Andrew Carnegie … contained 12,000 books.
-Subscribed to 73 leading magazines.
-And 9 national and international newspapers.
+It subscribed to 73 leading magazines and 9 national and international newspapers.

 Active mines were dug on both sides of the canyon: